-Cycle segment Starting milestone name Ending milestone Quality assurance Actual goods available date QA complete date
+Cycle segment name Starting milestone Ending milestone Quality assurance Actual goods available date QA complete date

 The quality assurance segment will be reported for TO2 only.
-QA processes for other task orders are managed by the GHSC-QA mechanism.
+QA processes for other task orders are managed by the GHSC-OA mechanism.

 - 4. Split shipments: Where a single line item is split into multiple shipments, the same line item may have multiple dates for the same milestone.
 In these cases, the end date of the segment will be the latest date recorded for the milestone. - 5.
 Data completeness: In some cases, delivered line items may be missing data for some of the milestone dates along the fulfillment cycle.
 GHSC-PSM will report cycle times for the segments listed above when both milestones in the segment have dates populated for at least 60 percent of line items delivered.
 If data completeness for a milestone is less than 60 percent, GHSC-PSM will expand the segment to the next milestone that meets this threshold.
 For example, if the actual goods availability date (GAD) is 75 percent complete, pick-up date is 30 percent complete, and actual delivery date is 100 percent complete, the project will combine the pick-up and deliver segments into one segment, starting at the actual GAD and ending at actual delivery date. - 6.
 In disaggregating this indicator, "sourcing channels" include the following: - Warehouse fulfillment (from GHSC-PSM regional distribution centers and emergency stockpiles) - Direct-drop fulfillment, - 7.
-For tracer product categories that will be reported for this indicator, see Exhibit A-1 in Annex A of this document. - 8.
+For tracer product categories that will be reported for this indicator, see Exhibit A-I in Annex A of - 8.
 Additional disaggregation elements, such as country and line item, will be available in ARTMIS.
-The project may report additional disaggregations in quarterly performance reports when they provide useful analytical insight. - 9.
-Dwell-adjusted cycle time: "Dwell" is defined as any inactive days during order cycle time where there is no expectation that GHSC-PSM should be taking steps to source, fulfill, or deliver the order.
-Dwell time may occur routinely because of early order placement or other foreseeable process steps, or as a result of exceptional circumstances.
-The full policy is defined in the "Policy and Rules for Use of GHSC-PSM Hold Statuses", available in the project Quality Management System.
-Dwell durations for all holds are captured in ARTMIS, in the Dwell Policy Monitoring Report.
-Dwell-adjusted cycle time is defined as the overall cycle time minus the sum of all dwell durations for all holds placed on the line item during its fulfillment.
-Dwell-adjusted cycle time will be reported beginning in FY2021 Q1, with the same applicable disaggregations (task order, tracer product category, fulfillment channel, and transportation mode) as overall cycle time.
+The project may report additional disaggregations in quarterly performance reports when they provide useful analytical insight.

-- 31 May 2016: First approved PIRS - 3 January 2018: Substantial updates throughout, especially to Points of Clarification, to provide more detail about segment definition and reporting practices. - II February 2019: Definition of dwell-adjusted cycle time revised.
+- 31 May 2016: First approved PIRS - 3 January 2018: Substantial updates throughout, especially to Points of Clarification, to provide more detail about segment definition and reporting practices. - 11 February 2019: Definition of dwell-adjusted cycle time revised.
 Note added stating the project intent to begin reporting a dwell-adjusted variant in FY2020.
-Targets information relocated to Annex C. - 17 March 2020: Revision to Point of Clarification defining "sourcing channel," to remove framework/non-framework contract and vendor-managed inventory disaggregations, which were never reported in practice.
+Targets information relocated to Annex - 17 March 2020: Revision to Point of Clarification defining "sourcing channel," to remove framework/non-framework contract and vendor-managed inventory disaggregations, which were never reported in practice.
 Point of Clarification for dwell-adjusted cycle time update to specify formal reporting expectations in FY2021. - 19 May 2021: PIRS format changes.
 Responsible Individuals and Data Quality section updated.
 Points of Clarification updated to reflect the use of additional relevant milestones for RO Validation, Planning/Sourcing, Manufacture/Prepare, and Pick Up segments; to remove reference to the new product request segment, which was determined to not be a primary order cycle time driver and has not been reported since FY2018; and to clarify that the Quality Assurance segment is calculated for TO2 only.
-Point of Clarification 9 regarding dwell-adjusted cycle time updated to cite the hold status policy and to reflect implementation of reporting beginning FY2021 Q1. - 09 March 2022: No changes.
+Point of Clarification 9 regarding dwell-adjusted cycle time updated to cite the hold status policy and to reflect implementation of reporting beginning FY2021 Q1. - 22 February 2022: No changes. - 4 August 2023: Indicator renumbered from A3 to A3a.
+All references to the reporting of dwelladjusted cycle time as part of this indicator (A3a) have been removed.
+All reports of dwell-adjusted cycle time are now part of indicator A3b.